 If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you.
 Learn more

-I’ve been a Windows user since the days of Windows 98 when I used to play games and use paint for drawings in my childhood, a LOT has changed with windows as a operating system since those days.
+I’ve been a Windows user since the days of Windows 98 when I used to play games and use Paint for drawings in my childhood, a LOT has changed with Windows as an operating system since those days.

-BUT, one thing hasn’t changed much and that is the user experience, Its never consistent with windows, it deteriorates since the day you buy a new Machine or Install fresh copy of Windows until it is so slow, that you have to go through the hassle of installing a fresh copy of windows again.
+However, one thing hasn’t changed much and that is the user experience, It is never consistent with Windows, it deteriorates from the day you buy a new Machine or Install a fresh copy of Windows until it is so slow, that you have to go through the hassle of installing a fresh copy of windows again.
 And the cycle repeats itself.

 Switch to SSD for Boot Drive

 It makes Loading programs and Booting of Windows much faster.
-That fact Alone Makes them ideal for Boot-drive (the logical drive where the Operating System is Installed), because just doing that makes your experience of using a computer miles better.
+That fact Alone Makes them ideal for the boot drive (the logical drive where the Operating System is Installed) because just doing that makes your experience of using a computer miles better.

 That is the reason Apple started using them in their products, faster computer makes a better user experience.

-First thing I do with a new laptop I buy or PC I build is Switch to SSD for my Boot drive and I’ll advise you to upgrade your Boot-Drive to an SSD to make your Windows PC or Laptop much faster.
+The first thing I do with a new laptop I buy or PC I build is Switch to SSD for my Boot drive and I’ll advise you to upgrade your boot drive to an SSD to make your Windows PC or Laptop much faster.

 Install a GOOD Antivirus

-Love it or hate it, MS Windows occupies the biggest segment in Operating Systems Market, which comes with its own perks as well as Disadvantages.
-One of them being that a LOT more hackers target Computers using Windows OS.
+Love it or hate it, MS Windows occupies the biggest segment in the Operating Systems Market, which comes with its perks as well as Disadvantages.
+One of them is that a LOT more hackers target Computers using Windows OS.

-And not everybody is prepared to tackle the viruses, keep it clean and tidy.
-Most users tend to Install Apps and softwares downloaded from unreliable sources from the Internet, which means more users are prone to a malware/virus attack on their machine without them being aware of it.
+Not everybody is prepared to tackle the viruses and keep it clean and tidy.
+Most users tend to Install Apps and software downloaded from unreliable sources from the Internet, which means more users are prone to a malware/virus attack on their machine without them being aware of it.

-And in this age of crypto-currency malwares, which use System resources for crypto-currency mining in the background, without users knowing about it.
-That Also results in machines slowing down as processing power is being used by malware.
+And in this age of crypto-currency malware, which uses System resources for crypto-currency mining in the background, without users knowing about it.
+That also results in machines slowing down as processing power is being used by malware.

 So, Here are some of the most common sources of the Viruses infections:

-• Softwares downloaded from Unreliable Sources on Internet.
+• Software downloaded from Unreliable Sources on the Internet.

 • Infected files from Email attachments.